LuizHB/work_bot/README.md

 ## List of bots:
 - Domains Availability Check:
-    1. With a list of domains
   - can be found in /Bots/domainsCheck.py
-    2. With external Excel file and saving results in another text file
   - can be found in /Bots/domainsCheckExcel.py
 - Google bot
   - can be found in /Bots/googleBot.py
 - Email bot: